telepresenceio/telepresence/quick-start/go.md

   ```
   Now you can go back to <ExternalIp>Emojivoto webapp</ExternalIp> and you'll see that voting for 🍩 woks as expected.

-2. We just created an intercept, this tell Telepresence where to send traffic.
-In this example we sent all the traffic destined to `voting-svc` to the local Dockerized version of the service.
-In this way we intercept *all the traffic* to our local `voting-svc` service and since we already fixed it, now it works.
+You have created an intercept to tell Telepresence where to send traffic.
+The `voting-svc` traffic is now destined to the local Dockerized version of the service.
+This intercepts *all the traffic* to the local `voting-svc` service, which has been fixed with the Telepresence intercept.

 <Alert severity="success">
   <strong>Congratulations!</strong> Traffic to the remote service is now being routed to your local laptop, and you can see how the local fix works on the remote environment!